 39. Tango

 Tango originated in the working-class neighborhoods of Buenos Aires, Argentina, during the late 19th century.
 It emerged as a fusion of African, European, and indigenous influences.
 Tango music is known for its melancholic melodies, rhythmic complexity, and expressive lyrics, often exploring themes of love, passion, and nostalgia.
-Tango is also accompanied by a distinctive style of dance characterised by intricate footwork and close embrace.
+Tango is also accompanied by a distinctive style of dance characterised by intricate footwork.

 40. Salsa